Manaslu Circuit Trek

 How to away from dehydrated

-Drinking enough water will protect you from altitude illness for the Manaslu circuit trek.
-Staying hydrated is important at altitude surprise, drinking water is most often the best and cheapest way to stay hydrated and rehydrate.
-Furthermore, the Water contains no added sugars or calories so it is ideal to drink throughout the day or specifically when you need to rehydrate.
+Drinking enough water will protect you from altitude illness in the Manaslu circuit trek.
+Staying hydrated is important at altitude.
+Drinking water is often the best and cheapest way to keep hydrated and rehydrate.
+Furthermore, the water contains no added sugars or calories.
+So, it is ideal to drink throughout the day or when you need to rehydrate.

 2. Clean hands!

-Regular cleaning of your hands gets you halfway there to being healthy for your Manaslu base camp trek trail.
-The most common way to get bugs (bacteria, protozoa) into your system is on your hands.
-When you pick up food, touching your face, and unwrapping food with dirty hands can lead to stomach upsets.
+Regular cleaning of your hands gets you halfway there to being healthy for your Manaslu circuit trek trail.
+The most common way to get bugs (bacteria, protozoa) into your system is by using your hands.
+When you pick up food, touching your face and unwrapping food with dirty hands can lead to stomach upsets.

-Use a hand sanitizer and/or soap and water before eating any food, after the toilet stops clean your hands.
+Use hand sanitizer, soap, and water before eating and after the toilet.
+Clean your hands.
 Don’t use towels in public washrooms.
 Try to avoid touching your face.
-And always clean your hands after using the toilet.
-Buy yourself the small bottles of sanitizer and purchase a clip that goes over the lid so you can hang this from your pants, belt, or backpack.
+Always clean your hands after using the bathroom.
+Buy yourself small bottles of sanitizer.
+Purchase a clip that goes over the lid to hang this from your pants, belt, or backpack.

 3. Use a buff/scarf over your mouth during the short Manaslu circuit trek